Techgrounds-Cloud-9/cloud-9-jsm-1985/Project-V1.0/Documentations/DesignDocumentationV1.md

     - The NACLs are implemented at the subnet level

 - KMS key
-    - to encrypt the ebs volume of admin server, auto scaled instances and the back up vault key
+    - to encrypt the ebs volume of admin server, web server and the back up vault key

 - back up plan